 How Many Years of Work Experience Should I Include in My Resume?

-The temptation to list everything you’ve ever done is hard to avoid.
-While it can be difficult to project what’ll catch a hiring manager’s eye, it’s equally important to not include every last detail.
-Think of your resume as a movie trailer to your job history.
-Your aim is to inspire the potential employer to contact you to learn more, and everything in your resume should be aimed at landing that interview.
+The temptation to list every job you’ve ever had on a resume is hard to avoid.
+While it can be difficult to project what will catch a hiring manager’s eye, it’s important to not include every last itty-bitty detail of your professional work experience.
+While you need to show the breadth of your experience, you also need to draw the line at a certain point.
+Think of your resume as the movie trailer for your job history.
+By showcasing the best scenes, you draw in a crowd and leave them wanting more.
+Your aim is to inspire the potential employer to contact you, and everything in your resume should be aimed at landing the interview.

 That means, among other things, including jobs from your past that are relevant to the job you’re going after, and prioritizing their inclusion, beginning with most recent or current position, and moving backward from there.